risk-first/website/menagerie/Map-And-Territory-Risk.md

 A similar (but less catastrophic) personal story from a bank I worked at, where the objectives end up being mis-aligned _within the company_:

 1. My team had been tasked with building automated "smoke tests" of an application.
 But this was bullshit:  We only needed to build these _at all_ because the application was so complex.
 The reason it was so complex was...
 2. The application was being designed within a "Framework" constructed by the department.
 However, the framework was only being used by this one application.
-Building a "reuasable" framework which is only used by a single application is bullshit.
+Building a "reusable" framework which is only used by a single application is bullshit.
 But, we had to do this because...
 3. The organisational structure was created along a "matrix", with "business function" on one axis and "functional area" on another.
 Although we were only building the application for a single business function, it was expected to cater with all the requirements from the an entire "functional area".
 This was bullshit too, because...
 4. The matrix structure was largely the legacy of a recent merger with another department.
 As [Conway's Law](https://en.wikipedia.org/wiki/Conway%27s_law) predicts, our software therefore had to reflect this structure.
 But this was bullshit because...
 5. The matrix structure didn't represent reality in any useful way.
 It was designed to pacify the budget committee at the higher level, and try to demonstrate attributes such as _control_ and _governance_.
 But this was bullshit too, because...
 6. The budget that was given to our department was really based on how much fear the budget holders currently had of the market regulators.
 But this was bullshit too, because...
 7. At a higher level, the executives had realised that our division wasn't one of the banks strategic strengths, and was working to close it all down anyway.

-When faced with so many mis-aligned objectives, it seemed completely hopeless to concentrate on the task at hand.
+When faced with so many misaligned objectives, it seemed completely hopeless to concentrate on the task at hand.
 But then, a colleague was able to nihilistically add one final layer to this onion by saying:

 8. "It's all about chasing money, which is bullshit, because life is bullshit."